At a Glance

 Accepts Non-Brown students: Space-Available Basis

 In Fall 2016, the Brown in Granada program transitioned to the Consortium for Advanced Studies Abroad Program (CASA-Spain) in Granada.
-CASA is a non-profit consortium of ten leading research universities formed for the purpose of organizing and delivering rigorous education abroad programs in collaboration with leading world universities.
-CASA member institutions are Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, Johns Hopkins University, Northwestern University, Trinity College Dublin, the University of Pennsylvania, and Vanderbilt University.
+CASA is a non-profit consortium of eleven leading research universities formed for the purpose of organizing and delivering rigorous education abroad programs in collaboration with leading world universities.
+CASA member institutions are Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, Johns Hopkins University, Northwestern University, Trinity College Dublin, the University of Melbourne, the University of Pennsylvania, and Vanderbilt University.
 The administering institution for the CASA Granada program is Brown University.

 The Granada University Studies program offers a direct enrollment option for students with high-advanced (B2) to superior (C) levels of Spanish language proficiency.